chenchih/5G_automationLinux/log_graph/Readme.md

 PDCP log will record both DL and UL traffic.
 ASk you can see below there are ingress and egress paramter string, I will parse the Tput of both string.
 ![](img/log_pdcp.PNG)

 ## How to run code
 - Something to Know:
     - We will parse DL and UL realted string, but there is one special String that is differnt for UL and DL that is Bler:
         - UL: PuschBler nonWDuschBler
 	- DL: PdschBler nonWPdschBler

 ### Example 1: Layer 2 Single UE get only Tput Value (ONLY DL)
 In this example I hotcode the parsing parmater ONLY DL, you can change it.
 I will descript code in below.
 You can use Example2, which is much flexible get DL Ul or both string.

 - Path: `/FinalCode/Layer2/SingleUE/timedate_tputONLY`

 #### FileDescription:
-	- `parsefile.py`: parse the log into txt file
+    - parsefile.py: parse the log into txt file
-	- `ExcelWrite_Printl.py`: convert the txt file into excel method1
+    - ExcelWrite_Printl.py: convert the txt file into excel method1

-	I also have write other method of converting the excel :
+I also have write other method of converting the excel:
-	- `Excel_openpyxl_Method2/excelconvert.py`: convert the txt file into excel method2
+    - Excel_openpyxl_Method2/excelconvert.py: convert the txt file into excel method2
-	- `ExcelPandasMethod/excel_pandas.py`: convert the txt file into excel using pandas method
+    - ExcelPandasMethod/excel_pandas.py: convert the txt file into excel using pandas method

 ##### How to run it
-	Step1: parse the log => `./parsefile.py`
+	Step1: parse the log => ./parsefile.py
-	Step2: convert generate txt file to excel => `./ExcelWrite_Printl.py`
+	Step2: convert generate txt file to excel => ./ExcelWrite_Printl.py
 	![](img/Layer2_SingleUE_timedateAndTput_Step_running.PNG)

 #### Code Description and Note
-- Hotcode only DL to search specfic string: `givenString = "DL- ingress traffic"`
+- Hotcode only DL to search specfic string: givenString = "DL- ingress traffic"
 - Parse string tput and Tput value

 ```
 datestr = data.split('[', 1)[1].split(']')[0]
 Tput = data.split(" DL- ingress traffic:", 1)[1].split(',')[0].split('(')[0].strip()